 For efficiency reasons, in this implementation, each arbitration thread constructs - during elaboration of the simulation - two local array of pointers (indexed by the input channel index) to access the LocalTime and ActivityStatus variables of the corresponding VCI initiators.
-To get this information, each arbitration thread uses the nb_transport_bw() function on all its VCI target ports, with a a dedicated phase called soclib::tlmt::TLMT_INFO.
-The payload argument refers to the same tlmt_vci_transaction object as the two other phases (TLMT_CMD and TLMT_RSP).
+To get this information, each arbitration thread uses the nb_transport_bw() function on all its VCI target ports, with a a dedicated value for the phase called soclib::tlmt::TLMT_INFO.
+The payload argument refers to the same tlmt_vci_transaction object as the two other phase values (TLMT_CMD and TLMT_RSP).